meersjo/munin-mysql/README.md

 it with perldoc.

 The SchemaSize plugin performs a pretty heavy query on information_schema.tables.
 Careful when using this on a large environment.
 Since it is SLOW, you may also need to set timeout in the plugin config.
-See http://munin-monitoring.org/wiki/plugin-conf.d On 5.1.17+, there's a DIRTY HACK in the code that speeds it up.
-Should have zero impact, but you may still want to read the official documentation on the setting: http://dev.mysql.com/doc/refman/5.1/en/innodb-parameters.html#sysvar_innodb_stats_on_metadata I don't have a lower version to test on, but it should simply pass the hack and work slowly.
+See http://munin-monitoring.org/wiki/plugin-conf.d On 5.1.17+, there's a DIRTY HACK in the code that speeds it up for InnoDB tables.
+Should have zero impact, but you may still want to read the official documentation on the setting: http://dev.mysql.com/doc/refman/5.1/en/innodb-parameters.html#sysvar_innodb_stats_on_metadata

+I don't have a lower version to test on, but it should simply pass the hack and work slowly.

 There is a blog post with some general information and screenshots at
 <http://oierud.name/bliki/ImprovedMuninGraphsForMySQL.html>